Welcome to Chelsea Community Church!

 We are an inclusive, independent, lay-led and non-denominational Christian community; we invite you to read our brief mission statement .
 We also invite you to visit our meditation space here.
 Our congregation meets weekly, Sundays at 12 p.m., except for the month of August through Labor Day, at 346 West 20th St., New York, between 8th and 9th Avenues, where we are fortunate to be able to share the beautiful space of historic St. Peter’s Church in Chelsea.

-Since our founding we have been blessed with a number of extraordinary music directors, making our regular and special services memorable.
-We also enjoy the work of gifted musicians in our program of special music, now funded by a legacy from former music director John Eggleston.
-Special music is scheduled approximately twice a month.
-We are pleased to have the weekly services of Jeff Cubeta as our CCC music director.
+Since our founding we have been blessed with a number of extraordinary music directors.
+Approximately twice monthly we also enjoy the work of gifted musicians in our program of special music, now funded by a legacy from former music director John Eggleston.
+We are pleased to have the weekly services of Jeff Cubeta, above, as our CCC music director.
 He holds a B.S. in music education from Indiana University of Pennsylvania and is also a songwriter and works as a pianist/musical director in the concert/cabaret world.

 Communion & Coffee Hour